Rethinking the Goal System

 Sales is an area as traditional as it is, often, tough.

-Leads (potential customers).
+Leads (possible customers).
 Phone calls.
 Whats.
 Goals.
 New month.
 All over again.

 It works.

-But it is possible to transform the sales area to be even better.
+But it is possible to transform the sales area for even better.

-Allowing the entry of an unusual ingredient into this market: compassion.
+Allowing the entry of an unusual ingredient in this market: compassion.

-And I repeat: without yielding, on the contrary, increasing sales.
+And I repeat: without giving in, on the contrary, increasing sales.

 The technique I propose here is as follows.

-If the representative/seller fails to reach the established goals, instead of being “expelled” from that region or the company where they work, they continue selling to those customers they were able to sell to.
+If the representative/seller fails to reach the established goals, instead of being "expelled" from that region or the company in which they work, they continue selling to those customers they could sell to.
 By seniority.
 As long as they can maintain a minimum flow of sales.

 Wait a minute, this can't work! — you retort?